PrefectHQ/prefect/docs/getting_started.md

 In this flow, the main task failed but a terminal clean-up task succeeded.
 Therefore, Prefect would conclude that the flow worked as intended and mark it successful.
 However, you might prefer this flow to be considered a failure -- after all, its main task failed.

 Prefect has a feature called `reference_tasks` for this purpose.
 By default, a flow's `reference_tasks` are its terminal tasks, but users can change them by calling `flow.set_reference_tasks()`.
-In this case, setting the `failed` as a key task would result in the flow being considered failed when it was run.
+In this case, setting the `failed` as a reference task would result in the flow being considered failed when it was run.

 ## Custom Tasks & Signals